stelong/gpytGPE/README.md

 * `kernel="RBF"`
 * `log_transform=False`

 By changing `learn_noise` to `True`, you can easily switch to a noisy formulation (an additional hyperparameter will be fitted, correspondig to the standard deviation of a zero-mean normal distribution).
-Data are automatically standardised before the training.
 You can use a less smooth kernel by setting `kernel` to `"Matern"`.
 Also, you can log-transform the data (useful if you have spotted an exponential trend) by setting `log_transform` to `True`.

 The training is performed via the command:
 ```